 Exam Board – AQA

-Qualification – A Level 7405
+Qualification – A Level

 Course specification

-The specification is arranged into the three traditional branches of chemistry – physical, inorganic and organic.
+A level chemistry is arranged into the three traditional branches of chemistry – physical, inorganic and organic.
 In the first year of A Level, you will study the following topics:

 “I thoroughly enjoy the subject as it always presents new challenges and problems to solve.
 The sense of achievement I feel when a solution is found is one of the reasons I love chemistry.”